Buffalo Bills vs. New Orleans Saints NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Over/under insights

-- Buffalo has combined with its opponents to put up more than 46.5 points in five of 10 games this season.
+- Buffalo has combined with its opponents to score more than 45.5 points in five of 10 games this season.

-- Thursday's over/under is 8.1 points lower than the two team's combined 54.6 points per game average.
+- New Orleans has combined with its opponents to score more than 45.5 points in five of 10 games this season.

-- These two squads combine to surrender 39.4 points per game, 7.1 fewer than this contest's over/under.
+- The two teams combine to average 54.6 points per game, 9.1 more than the over/under in this contest.

+- This contest's total is 6.1 points greater than the 39.4 these two squads combine to allow per game this season.

+- Bills games this season feature an average total of 49.3 points, a number 3.8 points higher than Thursday's over/under.

 Bills stats and trends

-- Buffalo has six wins against the spread in 10 games this year.
+- In Buffalo's 10 games this year, it has six wins against the spread.

-- The Bills are 4-4 ATS when favored by 4.5 points or more this season.
+- The Bills have been favored by 6 points or more eight times this season and are 4-4 ATS in those games.

-- Buffalo's games this year have hit the over on five of 10 set point totals (50%).
+- Buffalo's games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- When Buffalo records more than 21.8 points, it is 6-1 against the spread and 6-1 overall.
+- When Buffalo scores more than 21.8 points, it is 6-1 against the spread and 6-1 overall.

-- In games that Buffalo piles up more than 342.0 yards, the team is 5-2 against the spread and 5-2 overall.
+- Buffalo is 5-2 against the spread and 5-2 overall when the team amasses more than 342.0 yards.

-- This year, the Bills have turned the ball over 14 times, while the Saints have forced 14.
+- The Bills have 14 turnovers this season, equal to the number of takeaways for the Saints.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Saints.